 in brief

-Farmers, traders and consumers in Bangladesh will be safer and livelihoods better protected thanks to strengthened public health measures – informed by research findings – which lower the risk of avian influenza spreading on farms and in live bird markets.
+Farmers, traders and consumers in Bangladesh will be safer and livelihoods better protected thanks to strengthened public health measures.
+Informed by research findings, these measures will lower the risk of avian influenza spreading on farms and in live bird markets.

 In Bangladesh, poultry production is the main livestock sector, with poultry farming expected to almost triple in size by 2050.
 But avian influenza (‘bird flu’) is a constant threat.